bryanluza/python_project_template/README.md

 ### Purpose
 I'm creating this file to document the project structure and the tools I'll be using to manage it and develop.
 I will also be using this document as a contextual foundation for AI chat prompts, to ensure consistent and informed discussions related to this project.
 For the most part I'm pretty new to most of the tools and standarts I'm planning to use here.
 I'm pretty open to suggestions and ideas for any improvement I could make to my project.

+## Features (# TODO: Add content to this section or remove it.
+Would Key Technologies & Tools be a subsection of Features?)

 ## Key Technologies & Tools:

-### Development Dependencies (# TODO: Is uv a dev dependency (want to mention it but it's not part of the project's dev dependencies)?
+### Development Dependencies (# TODO: Is uv a dev dependency to mention here?
+I want to mention it but it's not part of the actual project's dev dependencies.
 Same for git and GitHub?)
 - uv: project/package management, using pyproject.toml and uv.lock
 - ruff: code formatting and linting
 - pre-commit: git hooks manager using pre-commit-config.yaml